Defining data by row and regex by sub-pattern

 - types are defined in

-. - there is separation between the definitions of the related concepts
+protobut converting NA to Inf must be done afterstrcapture, here usingtransform. - there is separation between the definitions of the related concepts

 for each capture group (sub-pattern is defined in

-whereas names and types defined inproto
+patternwhereas names and types defined inproto).

 An attempt to remove this separation: